weppos/publicsuffix-ruby/README.md

 [Consider subscribing to Tidelift which provides Enterprise support for this project](https://tidelift.com/subscription/pkg/rubygems-public-suffix?utm_source=rubygems-public-suffix&utm_medium=referral&utm_campaign=readme) as part of the Tidelift Subscription.
 Tidelift subscriptions also help the maintainers by funding the project, which in turn allows us to ship releases, bugfixes, and security updates more often.

+## Security and Vulnerability Reporting

+Full information and description of our security policy please visit [`SECURITY.md`](SECURITY.md)

 ## Changelog

 See the [CHANGELOG.md](CHANGELOG.md) file for details.